harness/developer-hub/release-notes/chaos-engineering.md

 <Tabs>
   <TabItem value="What's new">

-* App Labels now support a multi-select dropdown in Kubernetes experiments.
+* The **App Label(s)** field in chaos fault configuration now supports a multi-select dropdown in Kubernetes experiments.
 This corresponds to comma-separated values in the experiment YAML.
 This change is backward compatible with older experiments.
 (CHAOS-2120)

 * Security Governance has been added to the Chaos Module.
 It can be accessed by a link in the Harness side navigation.
 This allows users to have control over experiment execution governed by user groups, time windows, and a set of conditions.
 (CHAOS-1757)